Digital Equipment Corporation: Early 1990s faltering and attempted turnaround

-Others within the company felt that the proper response was to introduce their own RISC designs and use those to build new machines.
+Others within DEC felt that the proper response was to introduce its own RISC design and use those to build new machines.
 However, there was little official support for these efforts, and no less than four separate small projects ran in parallel at various labs around the US.
 Eventually these were gathered into the PRISM project, which delivered a credible 32-bit design with some unique features allowing it to serve as the basis of a new VAX implementation.
-Infighting with teams dedicated to DEC's big iron made funding difficult, and the design was not finalized until April 1988, and then cancelled shortly thereafter.
-The PRISM project was accompanied by the MICA project, which intended to consolidate VMS and ULTRIX into a single operating system.
+Infighting with teams dedicated to existing products made funding difficult, and the design was not finalized until April 1988, and then cancelled shortly thereafter.
+The PRISM project was accompanied by the MICA project, intended to consolidate VMS and ULTRIX into a single operating system.

 Another group concluded that new workstations like those from Sun Microsystems and Silicon Graphics would take away a large part of DEC's existing customer base before the new VAX systems could address the issues, and that the company needed its own Unix workstation as soon as possible.
-Fed up with slow progress on both the RISC and VAX fronts, a group in Palo Alto started a skunkworks project to introduce their own systems.
-Selecting the MIPS processor, which was widely available, introducing the new DECstation series with the model 3100 on January 11, 1989.
-These systems would see some success in the market, but were later displaced by similar models running the Alpha.
+Fed up with slow progress on both the RISC and VAX fronts, a group in Palo Alto, California started a skunkworks project to introduce their own systems.
+Selecting the MIPS processor, which was widely available, the DECstation 3100 appeared on January 11, 1989.
+DECstation would see some success in the market, but were later displaced by similar models running Alpha.